SiddharthSsb11/build-and-buy/README.md

 - It is a Full Stack Application
 - Product reviews and ratings
 - Top products carousel
+- Search as per your interest and requirement.
+- Apply desired filters for fast product selection.
 - User profile with orders
 - Admin user management
 - Admin Order details page